How to Get from Rome to the Amalfi Coast (Train, Ferry & Best Routes)

 Buying a metro ticket

-Buy a single ANM urban ticket from machines or tabacchi inside the station.
+Buy a single ANM urban ticket from the machines or tabacchi inside the station.

 Booking the ferry